 Claudio Migliorelli

 Welcome to my website.
 My name is Claudio.
 I'm a Predoctoral Researcher at IBM Research Zürich and a PhD Student at EPFL, in Switzerland.
-I am supervised by Mathias Payer.
+I am supervised by Mathias Payer and co-supervised by Anil Kurmus.
 I have a Master's Degree in Computer Engineering from Politecnico di Milano and a Bachelor's Degree in Computer Science and Engineering from University of Rome "Tor Vergata".

 My work is focused on the broad area of kernel security and hardening.
 In the past, I worked on kernel-level rootkits, specifically on those not modifying kernel-level data structures (e.g., using hardware facilities).
 I work with the Linux kernel on a daily basis, and I've been doing so for the last 4/5 years.
 It started as a hobby, and then became my job.